-- Lord Lyman Beesbury, served under Jaehaerys I Targaryen and then his grandson Viserys I Targaryen.
+- Lord Lyman Beesbury, served in the late reign of Jaehaerys I Targaryen and then his grandson Viserys I Targaryen.

 - Prince Daemon Targaryen, served under his brother Viserys I Targaryen before being removed and later made master of laws.

-- Ser Tyland Lannister, served under Aegon II Targaryen and the Greens during the Dance of the Dragons.
+- Ser Tyland Lannister, served Aegon II Targaryen and the Greens during the Dance of the Dragons.

 - Lord Ambrose Butterwell, served Daeron II and Aerys I Targaryen.

 - Lord Petyr Baelish, appointed during the reign of Robert Baratheon; continued to serve under his successor Joffrey Baratheon.

 - Tyrion Lannister, appointed when Littlefinger left to court Lysa Tully.